All Products

 Future<ReaderResult> readerResult = reader.addPrimaryKeyWithFuture("<TABLE_NAME1>", pk1);

-// You can also use the List method to add multiple columns at a time.
+// You can also use the List method to add multiple primary key values at the same time to query the rows.

 List<PrimaryKey> primaryKeyList = new ArrayList<PrimaryKey>();